 The opening scene of "Sakizuki": Roland Umber is able to rip himself free from the "human mural" (a process which is obviously agonizingly painful) and break down the door to the silo, only to almost instantly encounter the killer.
 For several tense minutes he is able to dodge between abandoned cars and run through a cornfield, but ultimately meets his end when attempting to escape the killer by jumping into a river.
 Umber's struggle to stay alive is astounding and only serves to make his death more tragic, which only becomes more tragic when it's later revealed that he was a recovering drug addict.

 The entirety of "Takiawase".
 Seeing Bella Crawford struggle with lung cancer and her acceptance of death is heartbreaking.
-Her suicide attempt and her waking up in the hospital afterwards in so much pain is unbearable and then to top it off Hannibal kills Beverly.
+Her suicide attempt and her waking up in the hospital afterwards in so much pain is unbearable.

 Will: "Last thing before casting a line: name the bait on your hook after somebody you cherished.
 If the person you name it after cherished you, as the superstition goes, you will catch the fish.”